practicalli/clojure-cli-config/README.md

 The configuration from `.clojure/deps.edn` is now available for all Clojure CLI projects for that user account.

+# Using Practicalli clojure-deps-edn
 Any directory containing a `deps.edn` file is considered a Clojure project.
-A `deps.edn` file can contain an empty hash-map, `{}` or hash-map with configuration.
-The project `deps.edn` file is merged with the user wide configuration, with the project `deps.edn` keys taking precedence if there is duplication.
+A `deps.edn` file can contain an empty hash-map, `{}` or hash-map with configuration, usually `:paths` and `:dependencies` and perhaps some `:aliases`.

+The project `deps.edn` file is merged with the user wide configuration, e.g `$HOME/.clojure/deps.edn`, with the project `deps.edn` keys taking precedence if there is duplication, otherwise they are merged.

+Configuration passed via the command line when running `clojure` or the `clj` wrapper will take precedence over the project and user level configuration if there is duplication, otherwise they are merged.

 ![Clojure CLI tools deps.edn configuration precedence](https://raw.githubusercontent.com/practicalli/graphic-design/live/clojure/clojure-cli-tools/clojure-cli-tools-deps-edn-configuration-precedence.png)